hkopetskie/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk Calculate Mean Per Day](figure/Calculate_Mean_Per_Day.png)

-The mean number of steps per day is 1.0766 &times; 10<sup>4</sup> and the median number of steps per day is 10765.
+The mean number of steps per day is 10766 and the median number of steps per day is 10765.

 ### What is the average daily activity pattern?